-Fort Lauderdale RFI Attorney
+Fort Lauderdale RFI Attorneys

 If you are pulled over by police and are given a breath test, you may assume the results are accurate, even if they show that you were over the legal limit.
 However, this is a very dangerous assumption to make.
 Breath test results are unreliable for a number of different reasons, including radio frequency interference (RFI).
 Many different devices emit radio frequencies, including the officer’s dispatch, car radios, and cell phones.
 These frequencies can interfere with the breath test and skew the results.
 If you have been charged with a DUI after taking a breath test, our Fort Lauderdale RFI attorney can help you beat the charges.